 He was the smaller of the two, with short, brown hair and a slightly scarred face.
 Startled upon hearing her voice, he quickly tried getting on his feet, abruptly giving up as his body ached with pain.

-“Like I mentioned,” she clicked her tongue, “stay still.”
+“Like I said,” she clicked her tongue, “still.”

-“Oh, sorry,” he murmured, glancing down at his body, now a mosaic of bruises and bandages.
+“Oh, sorry,” he looked down to examine his body, a riddled composite of bruises and bandages.
 “Thank you.”

 Turning to the person next to him, concern burgeoned as he assessed the similarly bloody body of his seemingly lifeless friend.